CDCgov/prime-reportstream/prime-router/docs/design/proposals/mapping-inventory-test-plan.md

 ### Where to test
 `translation-test-config.csv` is where our current tests like this live.
 We will create separate files for each data type that will follow the pattern laid forth in XTNTests.
-These will stored in `kotlin/datatests/mappinginventory/segment-name`.
+These will be stored in `kotlin/datatests/mappinginventory/segment-name`.
 Using this pattern relieves us of the requirement of using CSV files and allows us to give each test a name, description, and comment.
 Later down the road, we will also have separate files for sender transforms and receiver transforms.
 These will be broken down by sender/receiver so that, again, there is a